 As the twilight descended and I stayed hours longer than I intended she spoke of her periodic depression.
 "I can go for weeks pretending everything is all right.
 But then I see myself in a mirror and I can't pretend anymore.”

-Ginny told me of her wish to get married, “He doesn’t need to be handsome, he just needs to be nice” - to have children, “Even one would be okay, just one perfect little boy or girl” - of how far away it seemed, how she thought it might never happen, “Sometimes at night when I’m laying there and I can’t sleep and I think about the future I get this sinking sensation, like something is crumbling, like I can actually feel something is slipping away . . .”
+Ginny told me of her wish to get married, “He doesn’t need to be handsome, he just needs to be nice” - to have children, “Even one would be okay, just one perfect little boy or girl” - of how far away it seemed, how she thought it might never happen, “Sometimes at night when I’m laying there and I can’t sleep and I think about the future I get this sinking feeling, like something is crumbling, like I can actually feel something is slipping away . . .”

 She was thirty-five years old and I'd never known her to have a boyfriend.